ethanppl/playground/DEPLOYMENT.md

    Read more: https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Secret.html

 1. Run the playground image

+   > There is a small downtime with this method, existing connections will be
+   > dropped, but not too problematic.
+The alternative is to start the new
+   > container, add to network, run the migration, and then flip the proxy in
+   > nginx.

    - Change the password and the IP address for the DB
    - Change the secret to the secret generated in the previous step